WKYT-TV: WLAP's UHF U-turn

 The American Broadcasting Corporation (no relationship to the American Broadcasting Company, ABC), owner of Lexington radio station WLAP, applied to the Federal Communications Commission (FCC) in June 1952 for a new television station on the newly available ultra high frequency (UHF) channel 27 in Lexington.
 A second application was filed for the channel by the West–Bingham Television Company, whose principals had no radio or television experience but owned a series of local businesses.
 As a result, both of the allotted UHF television channels for Lexington each had two competing applications, which could have delayed the arrival of television to the city.

-The picture changed in 1953—not because of FCC action but because the owners of West–Bingham Television Company were exiting one of their local ventures.
+This changed in 1953—not because of FCC action but because the owners of West–Bingham Television Company were exiting one of their local ventures.
 They had proposed to locate the station at the Ranch Motel on Winchester Road, but it was announced in June 1953 that they were selling the motel to a Florida couple.
 It was indicated that the completion of this sale would come alongside the withdrawal of their permit application.
 The West–Bingham application was dismissed in November, and the permit was granted on December 3, with WLAP officials claiming they would be on the air with Lexington's first TV station within six months.
 Within days, grading began of a site at the intersection of the Northern Belt and Liberty Road.

 However, on February 19, 1954, WLAP announced it had put a halt to its television construction efforts.
 That day, in a full-page advertisement entitled "So The People May Know", the American Broadcasting Corporation laid out its reasons to suspend construction.
 The issues mostly concerned UHF.
 The firm believed that a UHF television station would have trouble reaching the promised service area, and it cited the difficulties of UHF television operations that had surrendered construction permits or left the air, making particular mention of the difficulties of KCTY in Kansas City and WROV-TV in Roanoke, Virginia.
-Their announcement came the same day that WVLK abandoned their application for channel 18 for similar reasons, leaving WLEX unopposed in its bid to start WLEX-TV on channel 18.
+Their announcement came the same day that Lexington radio station WVLK abandoned their application for channel 18 for similar reasons, leaving WLEX unopposed in its bid to start WLEX-TV on channel 18.